certat/intelmq-docker/DEVELOP-GUIDE.md

 ## Dependencies problems

 Some dependencies from defaults bots are missing in original intelmq image, so we fix it in our Dockerfile build process.
-Neverles we still facing some issues.
+Nevertheless, we still facing some issues.

 ### Known isues

-Blueliv problem:
+#### Blueliv problem:

+This bot has 2 problems:

+1- It doesn't install:

         pip3 install git+git://github.com/Blueliv/api-python-sdk doesn't work because git+git is deprecated, to fix it you need to replace git+git with git+https

-But you still will have problems because of dependency confict:
+2- But if you fix and install it you would cause a dependency conflict with pymisp:

         ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. pymisp 2.4.148 requires requests<3.0.0,>=2.25.1, but you have requests 2.5.1 which is incompatible.
+This behavior is the source of the following dependency conflicts. pymisp 2.4.148 requires requests<3.0.0,>=2.25.1, but you have requests 2.5.1 which is incompatible.

+If you don't need blueliv, just don't fix git+git with git+https.